 - 4.1.1 Public sector accounting is covered by a range of government legislation and accounting standards that are designed to ensure proper accountability for public funds.
-In addition, the Home Office has issued a Financial Management Code of Practice under section 17 of the Police Reform and Social Responsibility Act 2011 and section 39 of the Police Act 1996 which permit the Secretary of State to issue codes of practice to all Police and Crime Commissioners and Chief Constables. - 4.1.2 Each Police and Crime Commissioner and their respective Chief Constable is established in law as a corporation sole within the 2011 Act.
+In addition, the Home Office has issued a Financial Management Code of Practice under section 17 of the Police Reform and Social Responsibility Act 2011 and section 39 of the Police Act 1996 which permit the Secretary of State to issue codes of practice to all Police and Crime Commissioners and Chief Constables. - 4.1.2 The Police and Crime Commissioner and Chief Constables of West Mercia and Warwickshire have entered into a collaboration agreement which has the following strategic alliance objectives - a To provide a more efficient and effective policing service in the geographical areas for which the Parties are responsible for policing; that is for the communities of Herefordshire, Shropshire, Telford and Wrekin, Warwickshire and Worcestershire - b Enhanced capability and capacity - c Greater resilience and flexibility in the use of skilled specialist staff - d Reduction in duplication of roles and resources - e Greater opportunity to maximise financial savings

+These objectives are recognised and observed within this Framework.

+4.1.3 Each Police and Crime Commissioner and their respective Chief Constable is established in law as a corporation sole within the 2011 Act.
 As such, both are enabled by law to employ staff and hold funds in their official capacity.
 Chief Constables are charged with the impartial direction and control of all constables and staff within the police force that they lead.
-Staff of the Police and Crime Commissioner are accountable to the directly elected holder of that office. - 4.1.3 The Police and Crime Commissioner and the Chief Constable are both required to appoint Chief Finance Officers. - 4.1.4 To conduct their business effectively, the Police and Crime Commissioner and Chief Constable need to ensure that they have sound financial management policies in place and that they are strictly adhered to.
+Staff of the Police and Crime Commissioner are accountable to the directly elected holder of that office.

+4.1.4 The Police and Crime Commissioner and the Chief Constable are both required to appoint Chief Finance Officers.

+4.1.5 To conduct their business effectively, the Police and Crime Commissioner and Chief Constable need to ensure that they have sound financial management policies in place and that they are strictly adhered to.
 Part of this process is to adopt and implement Financial Regulations.
-The Regulations contained herein have been drawn up in such a way as to ensure that the financial matters of the Police and Crime Commissioner and the Chief Constable are conducted properly and in compliance with all necessary requirements. - 4.1.5 The Regulations are designed to establish overarching financial responsibilities, to confer duties, rights and powers upon the Police and Crime Commissioner, the Chief Constable and their officers and to provide clarity about the financial accountabilities of groups or individuals.
-They apply to every member and officer of the service and anyone acting on their behalf, however under the terms of the Police reform and Social responsibility Act the Police and Crime Commissioner cannot delegate to a Constable and these regulations reflect this key issue. - 4.1.6 A modern organisation should also be committed to innovation, within the regulatory framework, providing that the necessary risk assessment and approval safeguards are in place.
+The Regulations contained herein have been drawn up in such a way as to ensure that the financial matters of the Police and Crime Commissioner and the Chief Constable are conducted properly and in compliance with all necessary requirements.

+- 4.1.6 The Regulations are designed to establish overarching financial responsibilities, to confer duties, rights and powers upon the Police and Crime Commissioner, the Chief Constable and their officers and to provide clarity about the financial accountabilities of groups or individuals.
+They apply to every member and officer of the service and anyone acting on their behalf, however under the terms of the Police reform and Social responsibility Act the Police and Crime Commissioner cannot delegate to a Constable and these regulations reflect this key issue. - 4.1.7 Every member of staff and police officer is expected to read and understand the Financial and Contract Regulations and any related documents.
+They are expected to seek clarification on any areas they do not understand with either their line manager or other relevant person. - 4.1.8 A modern organisation should also be committed to innovation, within the regulatory framework, providing that the necessary risk assessment and approval safeguards are in place.